 “The hugely expensive process of recovering oil in the field is recreated right in our laboratory,” said Mitra.
 He explains that researchers soak the ROC in oil and then water, which is under pressure, is forced into the chip to see how much oil can be pushed through the microscopic channels and recovered.

 “ROC replicas can be made from core samples from oil-trapping rock anywhere in the world,” said Mitra.
-“Oil exploration companies will be able to use ROC technology to determine what concentration of water and chemicals they’ll need to pump into layers of or to maximize oil recovery.”
+“Oil exploration companies will be able to use ROC technology to determine what concentration of water and chemicals they’ll need to pump into layers of sandstone or limestone to maximize oil recovery.”

 The research findings were published at the cover article in the journal Lab Chip, a publication of the Royal Society of Chemistry.